ausazh/Proto-Azxish/new docs/new grammar.md

 - qurhiħaêra 'by floating, using floating' (INS)
 - qurhiħañah 'when floating, upon floating, while floating' (LOC)

+To form a passive participle, use the Accusative case ending

+- qurhiħakeu 'being floated/made to float, (the act of) being floated' (NOM/ACC)
+- qurhiħakeu mvò 'me, who is being floated'
+- qurhiħakeuräqqênj ľàřa 'thou and I, who are being floated'
+- qurhiħakeunjêrh 'in order to be floated, that X be floated' (DAT)
+- qurhiħakeuix 'because of being flating'

+and etc

 ### Sentence Tag

 - Tags are (common, formal):